Materials-Consortia/OPTIMADE/optimade.rst

       Values can only be defined to be a single OPTIMADE data type or, optionally, :val:`null`.
       This restriction is intended to reduce the complexity of possible data types that implementations have to handle in different formats and database backends.

-**OPTIONAL keys for all Property Definitions:**
+**OPTIONAL keys**

+- :field:`title`: String.
+  A short single-line human-readable name for the defined property appropriate to show as part of a user interface.

-- :field:`x-optimade-unit`: String.
+- :field:`description`: String.
-  The string is the symbol for the physical unit in which the value of the defined property is given, if it uses a unit.
-  See subsection `Physical Units in Property Definitions`_ for the details on how units are represented in OPTIMADE Property Definitions and the precise format of this string.
+  A human-readable multi-line description that explains the purpose, requirements, and conventions of the defined property.
+  The format SHOULD be a one-line description, followed by a new paragraph (two newlines), followed by a more detailed description of all the requirements and conventions of the defined property.
+  Formatting in the text SHOULD use Markdown in the `CommonMark v0.3 format <https://spec.commonmark.org/0.30/>`__.

+- :field:`deprecated`: Boolean.
+  If :val:`TRUE`, implementations SHOULD not use the defined property, and it MAY be removed in the future.
+  If :val:`FALSE`, the defined property is not deprecated.
+  The field not being present means :val:`FALSE`.

 - :field:`enum`: List.
   The defined property MUST take one of the values given in the provided list.
   The items in the list MUST all be of a data type that matches the :field:`type` field and otherwise adhere to the rest of the Property Description.
   If this key is given, for :val:`null` to be a valid value of the defined property, the list MUST contain a `null` value and the :field:`type` MUST be a list where the second value is the string "null".

-- :field:`deprecated`: Boolean.
-  If :val:`TRUE`, implementations SHOULD not use the defined property, and it MAY be removed in the future.
-  If :val:`FALSE`, the defined property is not deprecated.
-  The field not being present means :val:`FALSE`.

 - :field:`examples`: List.
   A list of example values that the defined property can have.
   These examples MUST all be of a data type that matches the :field:`type` field and otherwise adhere to the rest of the Property Description.

-**OPTIONAL keys for Property Definitions where the type field includes "number" or "integer":**
+Depending on what string the :field:`type` is equal to, or contains as first element, the following additional requirements also apply:

+- "object":

+  **REQUIRED**

+  - :field:`properties`: Dictionary.
+    Gives key-value pairs where each value is an inner Property Definition.
+    The defined property is a dictionary that can only contain keys present in this dictionary, and, if so, the corresponding value is descrbied by the respective inner Property Definition.
+    (Or, if the :field:`type` field is the list "object" and "null", it can also be :val:`null`).

+  **OPTIONAL**

+  - :field:`required`: List.
+    The list MUST only contain strings.
+    The defined property MUST have keys that match all the strings in this list.
+    Other keys present in the :field:`properties` field are OPTIONAL in the defined property.
+    If not present or empty, all keys in :field:`properties` are regarded as OPTIONAL.

+  - :field:`maxProperties`: Integer.
+    The defined property is a dictionary where the number of keys MUST be less than or equal to the number given.

+  - :field:`minProperties`: Integer.
+    The defined property is a dictionary where the number of keys MUST be greater than or equal to the number given.

+  - :field:`dependentRequired`: Dictionary.
+    The dictionary keys are strings and the values are lists of unique strings.
+    If the defined property has a key that is equal to a key in the given dictionary, the defined property MUST also have keys that matches each of the corresponding values.
+    No restriction is inferred from this field for keys in the defined property that do not match any key in the given dictionary.

+- "array":

+  **REQUIRED**

+  - :field:`items`: Dictionary.
+    Specifies an inner Property Definition.
+    The defined property is a list where each item MUST match this inner Property Definition.

+  **OPTIONAL**

+  - :field:`maxItems`: Integer.
+    A non-negative integer.
+    The defined property is an array that MUST contain a number of items that is less than or equal to the given integer.

+  - :field:`minItems`: Integer.
+    A non-negative integer.
+    The defined property is an array that MUST contain a number of items that is greater than or equal to the given integer.

+  - :field:`uniqueItems`: Boolean.
+    If :val:`TRUE`, the defined property is an array that MUST only contain unique items.
+    If :val:`FALSE`, this field sets no limitation on the defined property.

+- "integer":

+  **OPTIONAL**

   - :field:`multipleOf`: Integer.
-  An integer strictly greater than 0.
+    An integer is strictly greater than 0.
     The defined property MUST have an integer value that when divided by the given integer results in an integer (i.e., it must be even divisible by this integer without a fractional part).

-- :field:`maximum`: Float or Integer.
+  - :field:`maximum`: Integer.
+    The defined property is an integer that MUST be less than or equal to this number.

+  - :field:`exclusiveMaximum`: Integer.
+    The defined property is an integer that MUST be strictly less than this number; it cannot equal the number.

+  - :field:`minimum`: Integer.
+    The defined property is an integer that MUST be greater than or equal to this number.

+  - :field:`exclusiveMinimum`: Integer.
+    The defined property is an integer that MUST be strictly greater than this number; it cannot equal the number.

+- "number":

+  **OPTIONAL**

+  - :field:`multipleOf`: Float.
+    An integer is strictly greater than 0.
+    The defined property MUST have an integer value that when divided by the given integer results in an integer (i.e., it must be even divisible by this integer without a fractional part).

+  - :field:`maximum`: Float.
-  The defined property is a float or integer that MUST be less than or equal to this number.
+    The defined property is a float that MUST be less than or equal to this number.

-- :field:`exclusiveMaximum`: Float or Integer.
+  - :field:`exclusiveMaximum`: Float.
-  The defined property is a float or integer that MUST be strictly less than this number; it cannot equal the number.
+    The defined property is a float that MUST be strictly less than this number; it cannot equal the number.

-- :field:`minimum`: Float or Integer.
+  - :field:`minimum`: Float.
-  The defined property is a float or integer that MUST be greater than or equal to this number.
+    The defined property is a float that MUST be greater than or equal to this number.

-- :field:`exclusiveMinimum`: Float or Integer.
+  - :field:`exclusiveMinimum`: Float.
-  The defined property is a float or integer that MUST be strictly greater than this number; it cannot equal the number.
+    The defined property is a float that MUST be strictly greater than this number; it cannot equal the number.

-**OPTIONAL keys for Property Definitions where the type field includes "string":**
+- "string":

+  **OPTIONAL**

   - :field:`maxLength`: Integer.
     A non-negative integer.
     The defined property is a string that MUST have a length that is less than or equal to the given integer.
     The length of the string is defined according to :RFC:`8259`.

   - :field:`minLength`: Integer.
     A non-negative integer.
     The defined property is a string that MUST have a length that is less than or equal to the given integer.
     The length of the string is defined according to :RFC:`8259`.

+  - :field:`enum`: List.
+    The defined property MUST take one of the values given in the provided list.
+    The items in the list MUST all be of a data type that matches the :field:`type` field and otherwise adhere to the rest of the Property Description.
+    If this key is given, for :val:`null` to be a valid value of the defined property, the list MUST contain a `null` value and the :field:`type` MUST be a list where the second value is the string "null".

   - :field:`pattern`: String.
     The defined property MUST adhere to the format as specified by the given string when interpreted as a regular expression according to the ECMA-262 regular expression dialect.

   - :field:`format`: String.
-  MUST be one of the following values to indicate that the defined property is a string that MUST adhere to the specified format:
+    Choose one of the following values to indicate that the defined property is a string that MUST adhere to the specified format:

     - "date-time": the date-time production in :RFC:`3339` section 5.6.
     - "date": the full-date production in :RFC:`3339` section 5.6.
     - "time": the full-time production in :RFC:`3339` section 5.6.
     - "duration": the duration production in :RFC:`3339` Appendix A.
     - "email": the "Mailbox" ABNF rule in :RFC:`5321` section 4.1.2.
     - "uri": the extended "Mailbox" ABNF rule in :RFC:`6531`, section 3.3.

-**REQUIRED keys for Property Definitions where the type field includes "array":**

-- :field:`items`: Dictionary.
-  A nested inner Property Definition.
-  The defined property is an array where all items MUST match the given Property Definition.

-**OPTIONAL keys for Property Definitions where the type field includes "array":**

-- :field:`maxItems`: Integer.
-  A non-negative integer.
-  The defined property is an array that MUST contain a number of items that is less than or equal to the given integer.

-- :field:`minItems`: Integer.
-  A non-negative integer.
-  The defined property is an array that MUST contain a number of items that is greater than or equal to the given integer.

-- :field:`uniqueItems`: Boolean.
-  If :val:`TRUE`, the defined property is an array that MUST only contain unique items.
-  If :val:`FALSE`, this field sets no limitation on the defined property.

-**REQUIRED keys for Property Definitions where the type field includes "object":**

-- :field:`properties`: Dictionary.
-  Each key in the given dictionary provides a nested inner Property Definition.
-  The value of each corresponding key in the defined property MUST adhere to this definition.
-  The defined property MUST only contain keys present in this dictionary.

-**OPTIONAL keys for Property Definitions where the type field includes "object":**

-- :field:`required`: List.
-  The list MUST only contain strings.
-  The defined property MUST have keys that match all the strings in this list.
-  Other keys present in the :field:`properties` field are OPTIONAL in the defined property.
-  If not present or empty, all keys in :field:`properties` are regarded as OPTIONAL.

-- :field:`maxProperties`: Integer.
-  The defined property is a dictionary where the number of keys MUST be less than or equal to the number given.

-- :field:`minProperties`: Integer.
-  The defined property is a dictionary where the number of keys MUST be greater than or equal to the number given.

-- :field:`dependentRequired`: Dictionary.
-  The dictionary keys are strings and the values are lists of unique strings.
-  If the defined property has a key that is equal to a key in the given dictionary, the defined property MUST also have keys that matches each of the corresponding values.
-  No restriction is inferred from this field for keys in the defined property that do not match any key in the given dictionary.

 Physical Units in Property Definitions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~